nanw1103/pchain/README.md

 pchain
 ==========================

-pchain is a lightweight nodejs module.
-It chains the execution of multiple Promises, return a promise which rejects on the first rejection, or resolves when the last Promise is resolved.
+pchain ensures execution sequence of multiple Promises, return a promise which rejects on the first rejection, or resolves when the last Promise is resolved.

+Also, resolved data from a step is passed to the next step function as input parameter.

 Example
 ------------------------------------------
-Chain functions which return promises.
-Resolved data from a step will be passed into the following step as function parameter:
+Chain promises, or functions which return promise.
+Resolved data from a Promise will be passed to next step as function parameter, if the next step is a function:

     var pchain = require('pchain');